 How do you know if your ads are performing well for Google Ads or TikTok?
 Which are the important metrics you should pay attention to?
 And what is the average benchmark in your industry?

 We compiled a list of benchmarks for five of the most important PPC ad channels: Google, Facebook, TikTok, Snapchat, and Bing and listed them in this definitive guide to advertising metrics.
+If you are currently running PPC campaigns for your brand or clients, this PPC dashboard template can save you 45hrs/week on reporting.

 Find out how your ad campaigns are performing in relation to benchmarks for YOUR industry, whether you are B2B or B2C.